 The Heroin Detox Process

-Heroin is a highly addictive drug.
+Heroin is a highly addictive and illegal drug.
 Once you become dependent, it is extremely hard to stop using.
 But, that doesn’t mean you can’t quit.
-With a detox plan that is well thought out, you can become free of heroin within a few weeks.
+With a well thought out detox plan, you can become free of heroin within a few weeks.
 But, before going into the heroin detox process, let’s learn about this widely used drug so it will be easier to understand the detox process.

 What is heroin?

-Heroin is an opiate that is derived from the pods of the opium poppy.
-As soon as the pods become mature, they are picked and scoured with a sharp razor.
-The resin is allowed to seep out of the pod slowly over several days.
-Once the resin becomes dry, the dried sap is scraped.
-This is the most potent compound of opium.
-This substance is then refined to make morphine, which is then converted to heroin.
-It can be injected, snorted or smoked.
+Heroin is an opiate drug that comes from the pods of the opium poppy.
+There is a resin in the pods that, when scoured with a razor, seeps out of the pod and dries over a period of days.
+This dried resin is the most potent compound of opium.
+This resin is refined to make morphine and other forms of heroin.
+Heroin can be injected, snorted or smoked.

-Heroin produces intense feelings of pleasure, making you want to have more and more.
-If you don’t stop after a few doses, you will soon become addicted.
-When you smoke, snort or inject the drug, it will bind with the opioid receptors in your brain and nervous system, causing them to trigger a potent release of a neurotransmitter called dopamine, which is what creates the feeling of pleasure.
-Once your brain becomes accustomed to this euphoric rush of dopamine, you will become addicted and have intense cravings for the drug.
+Heroin is an incredibly addictive drug.
+Heroin produces intense feelings of pleasure.
+When taken, heroin binds with the opioid receptors in the brain and nervous system.
+This causes the receptors to trigger a potent release of a neurotransmitter called dopamine.
+Dopamine is what creates the feeling of pleasure.
+These pleasurable feelings are what make heroin so addictive.
+Once your brain becomes accustomed to this euphoric rush of dopamine, you will become addicted.

-Heroin detox at our drug rehabs New Jersey facilities tests a patient’s urine, blood, saliva, and hair follicles to detect the presence of heroin in his or her body.
-How long the drug can be detected after your last dose depends on the rate at which the drug leaves your system.
-Urine tests can detect it for up to two days, but advanced testing methods can detect it up to seven days.
-Blood tests and saliva tests can detect heroin for only up to six hours, but some advanced tests can detect it for up to two days.
-Hair follicle tests can detect heroin for up to three months.
+Detox centers can test a patient’s urine, blood, saliva, and hair follicles to detect the presence of heroin in his or her body.
+Urine tests are most common.
+They can detect heroin in the body for up to two days.
+Advanced urine testing methods can detect it up to seven days.
+Hair follicle tests can detect it for up to three months.

 The process of heroin detox is not an easy one, but it can be done successfully with professional help.
 It goes through several difficult steps that require willpower, patience, and self-discipline on the part of the patient.
 Here are the steps in the heroin detox process:

-Once a heroin addict checks into a drug rehabs New Jersey detox facility, he or she is made to stop taking the drug.
-This is not an easy thing for the patient because he or she will begin to experience withdrawal symptoms as soon as four hours after quitting.
-The symptoms can range from mild to severe depending on how dependent a person has become.
+Once a heroin addict checks into a rehabilitation facility, he or she will stop using the drug.
+This is not an easy thing for the patient because the patient will begin to experience withdrawal symptoms as soon as four hours after quitting.
+Heroin withdrawal symptoms can range from mild to severe depending on how dependent a person has become.

 - Mild symptoms include abdominal cramps, nausea, watering eyes, runny nose, sweats, chills, frequent yawning, and muscle and bone aches.